Register by October 17 to Secure Your Spot!

 We do not require matching funds.
 We also recognize that matching fund requirements prevent smaller or less-resourced nonprofits from applying.

-The application portal will open October 2, 2023.
+The application portal will open October 7, 2025.
 Please check to make sure you are using your application portal credentials and not your Chorus America site username and password.
 If you are having trouble, we recommend restarting your computer and using the most updated version of your browser.
 Browsers supported by this software include Chrome, Firefox, Safari, and Microsoft Edge.
-If problems persist, please contact Vale Southard at [email protected] or (202) 331-7577 ext.
+If problems persist, please contact Kim Theodore Sidey at [email protected] or (after October) Vale Southard at [email protected] or (202) 331-7577 ext.
 253.

 Please check to make sure all required fields are completed.
 If the submit box is still green, you have only marked your application as complete, but have not yet submitted.
 You must click the green submit box to ensure your application is received.
-If you are still running into issues, please contact Vale Southard at [email protected] or (202) 331-7577 ext.
+If you are still running into issues, please contact Kim Theodore Sidey at [email protected] or (after October) Vale Southard at [email protected] or (202) 331-7577 ext.
 253.

 You will be contacted in December if there are any components missing from your application.
 Upon submission, staff will review applications for eligibility and completion.
 We encourage all applicants to review the application requirements and scoring rubric thoroughly.

-Review panelists from across the US and Canada will review and score all applications and virtual learning sessions.
-These panelists will be selected by Chorus America based on their experience collaborating with composers on commissions and understanding of nonprofits arts management and funding.
+Review panelists from across the US and Canada will review and score all applications.
+These panelists will be selected by Chorus America based on their experience collaborating with composers and choruses on commissions and understanding of nonprofits arts management and funding.
 All panelists must agree to a confidentiality agreement and disclose any conflicts of interest.
 If one is present, panelists must recuse themselves from reviewing the assigned application.

 Chorus America will strongly prioritize diversity of perspectives and lived experience in its selection of review panelists, including but not limited to diversity of race, gender, identity, sexual orientation, age, ability, and religion.

-A full list of panelists, as well as demographic information for these reviewers, will be published on the Chorus America website in April 2024 when all Grants for Organizations are announced.
+A full list of panelists, as well as demographic information for these reviewers, will be published on the Chorus America website in April 2026 when the grant recipient is also announced.

-All applicants to the Dale Warland Singers Commission grant will receive a status update in late March 2024, including projects that will not be funded.
+All applicants to the Dale Warland Singers Commission grant will receive a status update in mid April 2026, including projects that will not be funded.
 We anticipate receiving many more quality applications than we are able to fund.

 We can share the scores from your application, along with anonymous reviewer feedback.
 We encourage you to reach out to us to better understand why your application was declined.
 To contact staff, please schedule a time to meet with the grants team here.